-Between 10 and 20% of people suffer from it at some stage in their lives.
+Between 10 and 20% of people suffer from it at some stage.

-In many cases, accurate evaluation and a correct diagnosis allow to solve the problem and to restore a good quality of life.
+In many cases, accurate evaluation and a correct diagnosis solve the problem and restore a good quality of life.

-The simple behavioural strategies (dietary changes), and exercises (timed bladder voiding, bladder-holding techniques using the muscles of the pelvic floor) might alleviate this discomfort.
-If these initial efforts don’t help enough with symptoms, we can consider other treatments.
+The simple behavioural strategies (dietary changes) and exercises (timed bladder voiding and bladder-holding techniques using the pelvic floor muscles) might alleviate this discomfort.
+We can consider other treatments if these initial efforts don’t help enough with symptoms.

 Overactive bladder typically causes:

 These symptoms usually impact the quality of life.
-Patients with OAB often need to plan the toilet stops before leaving the house and may affect social activities.
-Also, the need to urinate at night may have an impact on daily activities.
-Episodes of urgency which result in leakage of urine are embarrassing and may lower self-esteem.
+Patients with OAB often need to plan their toilet stops before leaving the house, which may affect social activities.
+Also, the need to urinate at night may impact daily activities.
+Episodes of urgency resulting in urine leakage are embarrassing and may lower self-esteem.